top of page

 Autistic individuals often face challenges in recognizing and interpreting bodily signals.
 One possible reason is heightened stress from living in a world designed for neurotypical people.
 When we experience stress, our bodies may mute or override internal signals to prioritize dealing with external stressors.
 If an autistic person is constantly navigating a world full of overwhelming stimuli, their ability to detect hunger, thirst, or the need to rest may be diminished.

 What About You?
+Do You Know What Interoception Is?

 Do you recognize all your own bodily cues?
 Or is this concept new to you?
 Many of us go through life without realizing how unique and varied interoceptive signals can be.
 Let’s continue the conversation below—how do you experience interoception?
 Have you noticed differences in how your child or loved ones perceive their bodily signals?
 Share your thoughts!